kissmate89/weather-football/README.md

 3. Minimum temperature at the moment
 4. Maximum temperature at the moment

 Default is Kelvin, but we love Celsius so can you change the measurement please.
-We're interested to see some of your styling skills so please use this challenge to showcase it!
+We're interested to see some of your styling skills so please use this challenge to showcase them!

 ## One Question Quiz